 - 1. Program requirements - a.
 Attain Council approval prior to implementing the major programmatic change. - b.
-For all major programmatic change applications, submit the following: - 1) Outline to Be Used in Submitting Major Programmatic Changes.
-The entire outline, as printed in the appendix, plus supporting information must be submitted as directed by COA staff.
-Retrieve the outline through the program's portal on the COAccess system. - 2) Supporting documentation.
+For all major programmatic change applications, submit the following: - 1) Major Programmatic Change Application form.
+Narrative responses to the application questions must be submitted as directed by COA staff.
+Access the application through the program's portal on the COAccess system. - 2) Supporting documentation.
 Examples are letters of support from authorities, curriculum/program design, curricula vitae, and written contracts or agreements.